The first time you hear someone yell “Happy Folk Fest!” followed by a roar of cheers that rolls across the campground, you’ll feel right at home.

 The first few hundred vehicles in will be guided into Ticket Lanes (see blue arrows on the map), while the remainder will stay in the Vehicle Staging Area.
 As the Ticket Lines shorten, more vehicles will be added to keep things movin’ along.

 When you arrive at the front of the Ticket Line, put your vehicle in park and a volunteer will take your ticket and bring you your wristband.
 Once you have your wristband, pull forward and follow the signs down the trail.
-The trail will split in two lanes:
+The trail will split into two lanes:

 You will end up back on Festival Drive where a traffic volunteer will direct you to the best place to park in the Campground Parking area.
 From there, you can grab your gear and get camping!